 Guide to raising Bichons

-When you leave the house, place this item on your dog’s bed and gently send your puppy there.
+When you leave the house, give your puppy a personal item that belongs to you—something with your scent.
+Place this item on your dog’s bed.
+This item becomes your symbol—a quiet promise that you will return.
 No long goodbyes are needed.
-This item becomes your symbol—a quiet promise that you will return.

 Teach your puppy that being alone is safe by practicing short departures.
 Leave for just a few seconds, then come back and praise your dog for staying calm.
 Slowly increase the time you are away.
 Sometimes return earlier than expected.
 This builds trust: the owner is always near and always comes back.